Portland ME Prenuptial Agreement Attorney

 What a Prenuptial Agreement Covers

 Prenuptial agreements in Maine cover a wide range of potential issues and areas for conflict in the event of a divorce or death.
-Remember, prenuptial agreements do more than protecting one spouse with a disproportionately large amount of assets.
-Prenups determine the full-range of financial rights and responsibilities prior to entering into marriage.
+Remember, prenuptial agreements do more than protect one spouse with a disproportionately large amount of assets.
+Prenups determine the full range of financial rights and responsibilities prior to entering into marriage.

 These covered issues often include: